 3. Buy Me a Coffee

 Buy Me a CoffeeThe best part of Buy Me a Coffee is its easy-to-use functionalities.
 Creators can quickly generate a hyperlink and share it with their fans.
-It is a substitute for Patreon that has come a long way from being a WordPress plugin to a full-fledged website.
+It is a substitute for Patreon, which has evolved from a WordPress plugin to a full-fledged website.

-The fans can visit the link and donate to their favorite content creators.
-The hyperlink in your website lets your followers directly contribute from there.
+Fans can visit the link and donate to their favorite content creators.
+The hyperlink on your website lets your followers contribute directly from there.
 Followers don’t even have to sign up in Buy Me a Coffee to pay.

 Visit Site